 I don’t really know when it all started.
 For as long as I can remember, I’ve always been a little safeguarded; a little worried, a little anxious about things I couldn’t control.
-I didn’t think it was anything I needed to be concerned about.
+I’d not thought it was anything I needed to be concerned about.
 It wasn’t until my junior year of college when I started to notice a change in myself – and others started to notice, too.
 I was smack dab in the middle of what was supposed to be some of the best years of my life.
 Yet here I was, going home every chance I got.
 When I was at school, I isolated myself in my room.

 Sometimes I’d lock the door and cry uncontrollably.
 Sometimes I’d lose count of how many drinks I had consumed.
 Sometimes I couldn’t remember how I got from point A to point B. I was drowning my sorrows in alcohol and boys, and there was no end in sight.
 I felt like I didn’t matter to anyone.
 I wanted to end my life.
 I didn’t dare tell any of this to anyone.
 What if people thought I was crazy?
 I couldn’t have that.
 I chalked up as stress, shrugged it off, and continued life as if it were normal.